Convex algebras on an interval with semicontinuous monotone operations: Introduction

 In this paper, we give an explicit construction that describes the class of all convex algebras on $[0,1]$ with monotone and (in our sense) semicontinuous operations.
 We point out that Mio had already identified crucial examples of such algebras which provide the building blocks for any other algebra in this class.

 The convex algebras with monotone and semicontinuous operations have an interesting structure: they are fully determined by a closed subset $E$ of $[0,1]$ which we informally call "eaters", as well as an "endpoint" attached to each connected component of (i.e., maximal open interval in) the complement $[0,1]\setminus E$ which is either $1$ or $\infty$.
-An element $y$ eats an element $x$ if $y \oplus_p x = y$ for $p\in(0,1)$.
-The eaters are the elements that eat the zero, and as a consequence of the operation properties also eat anything in $[0,y)$.
-The convex combinations of elements in a connected component $(a,b)$ of $[0,1]\setminus E$ behave like linear convex combinations: If the attached endpoint is $1$, like the standard $+_p$ on $(0,1)$; if it is $\infty$, like the standard $+_p$ on $(0,\infty)$.
-This is our first main result, and is shown in Theorem~\ref{E28}.
+An element $y$ eats an element $x$ if $y \oplus_p x = y$ for one (and hence every) $p\in(0,1)$.
+The eaters are the elements $y$ that eat the zero, and as a consequence of the operation properties also eat anything in $[0,y)$.
+The convex combinations of elements in a connected component $(a,b)$ of $[0,1]\setminus E$ behave like linear combinations: If the attached endpoint is $1$, isomorphic to the standard $+_p$ on $(0,1)$; if it is $\infty$, isomorphic to the standard $+_p$ on $(0,\infty)$.
 Note that $(0,1)$ and $(0,\infty)$ with the standard operations are not isomorphic.

-Our second main result is Theorem~\ref{E40}.
-It characterises isomorphy of algebras in terms of their respective sets of eaters and endpoints.
-The third main result is Theorem~\ref{E15} where we show how to construct a convex algebra on $[0,1]$ with monotone and semicontinuous operations from given data which specifies the eaters and endpoints to be.
+The first main result is Theorem~\ref{E15} where we show how to construct a convex algebra on $[0,1]$ with monotone and semicontinuous operations from given data which specifies the eaters and endpoints to be.
 Here, the crucial tool is the Plonka sum, going back to~\cite{plonka:1967}, which is a general method from universal algebra.
+Our second main result, is Theorem~\ref{E28} where we show that every convex algebra with monotone and semicontinuous operations is of this form.
+This theorem is based on a detailed study of the structure of such algebras.
+Our third main result is Theorem~\ref{E40}.
+It characterises whether two algebras are isomorphic in terms of their respective sets of eaters and endpoints.
 Together, these three theorems yield a full classification.
 Finally, in Proposition~\ref{E26}, we make the connection to Mio's conditions showing that we consider indeed the same class of algebras.